Matilda of Tuscany: First marriage: Godfrey the Hunchback

 Matilda and Godfrey the Hunchback's marriage proved a failure after a short time.
 The death of their only child and Godfrey's physical deformity may have helped fuel deep animosity between the spouses.
 By the end of 1071, Matilda had left her husband and returned to Italy, where her stay in Mantua on 19 January 1072 can be proven.
-From there she and her mother issued a deed of donation for the Monastery of Sant'Andrea.
-Godfrey the Hunchback fiercely protested the separation and demanded that Matilda come back to him, which she repeatedly refused.
-In early 1072, he descended into Italy and visited several places in Tuscany, determined not only to enforce the marriage, but to lay claim to these areas as Matilda's husband.
-During this time, Matilda stayed in Lucca and there is no evidence that the couple met.
+From there, she and her mother issued a deed of donation for the Monastery of Sant'Andrea.
+Godfrey the Hunchback fiercely protested the separation and demanded that Matilda come back to him, but she repeatedly refused.
+In early 1072, he descended into Italy and visited several places in Tuscany, determined not only to enforce the marriage but to lay claim to these areas as Matilda's husband.
+During this time, Matilda stayed in Lucca, and there is no evidence that the couple met.
 Additionally, Godfrey the Hunchback is named as her husband only in a single document dated 18 August 1073 signed in Mantua for a donation for the Monastery of San Paolo in Parma.
 In his efforts to restore his marital bond, Godfrey the Hunchback sought the help of both Matilda's mother and her ally, the newly elected Pope Gregory VII.
 He promised military aid to the latter.
-However, Matilda's resolution was unshakable, and in the summer of 1073 Godfrey the Hunchback returned to Lorraine alone, losing all hope for a reconciliation by 1074.
+However, Matilda's resolution was unshakable, and in the summer of 1073, Godfrey the Hunchback returned to Lorraine alone, losing all hope for a reconciliation by 1074.
 Matilda wanted to enter in a monastery as a nun.
-During 1073–1074 she tried in vain to obtain the dissolution of her marriage with the pope; however, Gregory VII needed Godfrey the Hunchback as an ally and was therefore not interested in granting a divorce.
-At the same time the pope hoped for Matilda's help with his crusade plans.
+During 1073–1074, she tried in vain to obtain the dissolution of her marriage with the pope; however, Gregory VII needed Godfrey the Hunchback as an ally and was therefore not interested in granting a divorce.
+At the same time, the pope hoped for Matilda's help with his crusade plans.

 Rather than supporting the pope as promised in exchange for preserving his marriage, Godfrey the Hunchback turned his attention to imperial affairs.
 Meanwhile, the conflict later known as the Investiture Controversy was brewing between Gregory VII and Henry IV, with both men claiming the right to appoint bishops and abbots within the empire.
 Matilda and Godfrey the Hunchback soon found themselves on opposing sides of the dispute, leading to a further deterioration of their difficult relationship.
 German chroniclers, writing of the synod held at Worms in January 1076, even suggested that Godfrey the Hunchback inspired an allegation by Henry IV of a licentious affair between Gregory VII and Matilda.